 Across the country, thousands of teens use drugs and alcohol each day.
 Some people may begin to use substances in an effort to manage an underlying mental health condition.
 Conversely, some teens turn to drugs or alcohol when their friends or family members pressure them to do so.
 Regardless of the reason that you or a teen you know began using substances, it’s vital to understand the substance use triggers.
 Once you understand these triggers, you can learn to manage them in the future at a teen substance abuse treatment program.

 If you have undergone a successful recovery, avoiding relapse is critical as you do not want to return to your troubled past.
 As such, you may want to focus on maintaining sobriety.
 Seeking assistance from the right people can help you overcome triggers of substance abuse.
 Emotional, environmental, and social circumstances can remind a former drug user of past experiences and create the need for support from the experts at Foothills at Red Oak Recovery.
-If your teen is battling triggers for addiction, contact our adolescent treatment center today at 866.300.5275.
+If your teen is battling triggers for addiction, contact our substance abuse treatment center today at 866.300.5275.
+We can help you learn more about the triggers for substance use.

 Some places can be risky for former drug abusers because they act as reminders of what they used to do before deciding to quit.
 A memory connection may occur when you visit the areas you used to drink or abuse drugs, including bars, concerts, neighborhoods, and hotels.